Mincheol2/t3VAE/README.md

 #### Other frameworks

+- To use other framework, simply change the model name in the command.

-- Just change the model name.
-If you want to fine-tune these models, see the details on the arguments description.
+- For fine-tuning these models, refer to the argument description.
 ```
 python main.py --model VAE --dataset celebA
 ```

-### Arguments description.
+### Arguments description

-- To reproducing our experiments, you may fine-tune these arguments.

 |argument|description|Default|
 |------|---|---|